-The CKEditor 5 architecture was designed and written to bring collaborative editing features where multiple authors can easily work on the same rich text documents.
+The CKEditor 5 architecture was designed to bring collaborative editing features where many authors can work on the same rich text documents.

-Use the set of collaboration features in the demo below: turn on tracking changes , add comments , check comments archive and follow the revision history of the document.
+Use the set of collaboration features in the demo below: turn on tracking changes , add comments , check the comments archive , and follow the revision history of the document.

 # Available collaboration features

-The collaboration capabilities are provided by three easy-to-integrate plugins delivering different features – comments, track changes and revision history.
+The collaboration capabilities are provided by three easy-to-integrate plugins delivering different features: comments, track changes, and revision history.
 You will find more information about each feature in the dedicated guides.
-You may also look for additional interesting details and examples in the Collaborative writing in CKEditor 5 blog post after reading these guides.
+You may also look at some interesting details and examples in the Collaborative writing in CKEditor 5 blog post after reading these guides.

-These features can be used stand-alone or together, depending on the users’ needs.
-The collaboration can also be either in real-time or asynchronous.
+You can use these features standalone or together, depending on the users’ needs.
+The collaboration can also be either in real time or asynchronous.

-The comments feature lets the users add sidenotes to marked fragments of the document, including text and block elements such as images.
+Thanks to the comments feature, the users can add sidenotes to marked fragments of the document, including text and block elements such as images.
 It also allows the users to discuss in threads and remove comments when they finish the discussion.

 You can define where you want to store the comments data.
-In order to load and save it, you will also need to provide a proper integration with your database.
+To load and save it, you will also need to create a proper integration with your database.
 If you want to automatically synchronize the comments discussion between users, you can also use comments as a part of the real-time collaboration.

-Comment threads can be displayed in a sidebar or inline:
+You can display comment threads in a sidebar or inline:

-Moreover, comment threads can be resolved, which moves them to the archive.
+Moreover, you can resolve comment threads, which moves them to the archive.
 Note that the comments archive is enabled by default and cannot be turned off.

 # Track changes

 The track changes feature brings automatic suggestion marking for the document as you change it.
-When editing the document, the user is able to switch to the track changes mode.
-All their changes will then create suggestions that can be accepted or discarded.
+When editing the document, the user can switch to the track changes mode.
+All their changes will then create suggestions that they can accept or discard.

 You can define where you want to store the suggestions data.
-In order to load and save it, you will also need to provide a proper integration with your database.
+To load and save it, you will also need to create a proper integration with your database.
 If you want to automatically synchronize the suggestions between users, you can also use track changes as a part of the real-time collaboration.

-Suggestion annotations can be displayed in a sidebar or inline:
+You can display suggestion annotations in a sidebar or inline:

 # Revision history